itdistrict/vs-code-ingrid-modeler/README.md

 ## How to get it

-Type `vs-code-bpmn-io` in the Extensions section and directly install it.
+Type `vs-code-ingrid-modeler` in the Extensions section and directly install it.
 You can also download it in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=bpmn-io.vs-code-bpmn-io) or [setup it locally](#development-setup).

+## Known Issues

+* Documentation ID is static
+* Before you can write documentation code to a NEW Task you just created, you have to save the BPMN diagram first
+* No New Button yet for new bpmn diagrams
+* Syntax highlighting not working yet, might create another extension or include it in this one
+* Everytime you reopen the workspace, close the Edit BPMN Window and Temporary Element Editor
+* Having bpmn files with the same name and task might cause problems
+* Everytime you save code, the bpmn modeler zooms back in
+* Changes check is globally but should be set per file
+* Should not load all node_modules, makes it slower

 ## Development Setup